NYC cricket team grapples with escalating tension in Kashmir

 This club, unlike most other teams on the New York City cricket circuit, does not have a dominant religion or ethnicity.

-Most on the players are immigrants from India or Pakistan, where cricket is a consuming passion.
+Most of the players are immigrants from India or Pakistan, where cricket is a consuming passion.
 There are players from other countries as well, including a few first-generation Americans.

 On the field, there is a congenial dynamic — even between teammates from India and Pakistan.
 Off it, though, the players can’t escape the political realities.
 With recent escalations in Kashmir, a heavily disputed area between India and Pakistan, tension has increased between the countries.